Chapter 2:

 “Sweet talkin’ me ain't gonna get you a discount.”

 The pair chatted briefly while Rainer gathered all the things needed for such a bag; a compass, military grade tarp, some paracord, several options for starting a fire, a compact but powerful wind-up flashlight, cold weather sleeping bag and emergency blanket, water filtration devices, a solid cook set with some spare fuel, as well as a hand crank charger and an extra large power bank.
-It was not their first rodeo putting something like this together, but Harper felt a strange pang of sadness that it would likely be their last.

 “Well that does put a wrench in things.”
 Putting her hands in her pocket she felt the cool metallic teeth of keys brushing against her fingers.
 Pulling it out she tossed it over to Rainer.
 “What about my ride?”

 “The crotch rocket?”
 Thinking it over he nodded.
 “Anything else you need?
-Figured this is worth anything you could carry out.”
+Figured this is probably worth anything you could carry out.”
 He held up the key as he spoke before tucking it into his back pocket.

 Looking to the boxes of ammo she nodded.
 “Think I’ll probably need about a dozen boxes of 9mm, hollow point if you got ‘em.
 And probably something heavier if I have to deal with a crowd.”